Mrsd4474/mrsd/Developer's-API.md

 You should broadcast an intent with the information above whenever the user starts playing a new track (including when it is the next track in a playlist), resumes a paused track or pauses or stops a already playing track.
 Sending intents at other times (such as when the user is seeking within a track) is unnecessary, but does no harm.

-It is not necessary to broadcast with state set to COMPLETE for a track to scrobble^1^; if a new track starts playing and START is broadcast, previously broadcasted tracks will scrobble automatically.
+It is not necessary to broadcast with state set to COMPLETE for a track to scrobble*; if a new track starts playing and START is broadcast, previously broadcasted tracks will scrobble automatically.

-^1^If you play the same track again directly after it has finished playing (e.g. looping a playlist with one track), you have to send a COMPLETE for proper scrobbling.
+*If you play the same track again directly after it has finished playing (e.g. looping a playlist with one track), you have to send a COMPLETE for proper scrobbling.

 ## Examples